epfl-dlab/WikiHist.html/README.md

 Pros: _fast, automatic retry and restore_
 Cons: _intented only for full download_

-This method is the recommended way to download the whole dataset.
+This method is the recommended way to download the full dataset.
 If you are interested in a partial download (i.e., only some articles), please consider Option 2.
 This solution requires the command-line utility Aria2 available at https://aria2.github.io/

 Once the repository is cloned, the download requires 2 steps: